 I did enroll Sam in a mommy and me class (just as I had for Jack), but he was done with it after about six weeks because I was heading back to work and didn’t have the luxury of time like I once had.

-Where shit gets real is when both kids want to do an activity like soccer.
+Where shit gets real is when both kids want to participate in extra curricular activities.
+At daycare.
+At school.
+Anywhere.

 The Curse of Birth Order Doesn’t Spare Anyone